Golbstein/KerasExtras/README.md

 * Mean IOU (support for multi class labels)
 * Segmentation generator: yields images, masks and sample weights
 * Cyclic learning rate

+Note: it works only when the output of the net is flattened. e.g., if the output is a mask of (M, N, #Classes) then you must add a reshape layer to make it (M*N, #Classes) and your labels are one hot encoded (and not sparse)